abhinawtiwari/ML_CS7CS4_Group_Project/README.md

     - After studying the html and css layout of the webpage, we thought that we could get the runs scored per ball data from the tag class='ds-leading-none ds-mb-0.5' but few balls had no commentary for them, hence the tag was different for them.
 This led to empty string being fetched for these tags and code breaking.
 To solve this we took the parent tag for such class.
     - The problem faced with taking parent tag i.e.ds-ml-4 lg:ds-ml-3 was that we had commentary data along with run data.
 For this we just split the string on newline and took the first element.
     - scrolled up by a certain number of pixels when hitting page bottom.
 This number had to varied and checked to get a right number.
 But that didn't work for some cases because of variable height of the ads container at the bottom of the page.
 Then, scrolled up by a number of pixels equal to the height of the ad container.
 There were issue with this method also, for ads that came in right side cards of the page.
+    - script couldn't extract team name for some matches which had to be filled manually later.

 3) Trained model